CS5500-24Fall-Group5/calc-sheet-analysis/submissions/CALC-SHEET.md

 ### Document Management

-* **Document Selection**: Once logged in, the user is presented with a list of documents fetched from the spreadSheetClient.
+* **Document Selection**: Once logged in, the user is presented with a list of documents fetched from the `spreadSheetClient`.
 Each document has an associated "Edit" button, which triggers the loading of the selected document by updating the URL and reloading the page.

 ## `SpreadSheet` Analysis